Summarize This Article:

 A comprehensive consultation with a specialized surgeon is essential to determine suitability.
 This evaluation typically includes:

-If you’re ready to explore orthognathic surgery as a treatment option for your sleep apnea, contact the team at the Institute for Advanced Reconstruction to schedule a consultation.
+If you're ready to explore orthognathic surgery as a treatment option for your sleep apnea, contact Dr. Jarrahy and the care team at the Institute for Advanced Reconstruction for a consultation today.
+Take the first step toward protecting your health, breathing easier, and sleeping better.

 There are no related posts